-Mindful Eating – 5 Ways to Keep Yourself in Check this Holiday Season
+Mindful Eating – Keep Yourself in Check for the Holidays

 Mindfulness is a majorly trending topic right now, but the practice is nothing new.
 The roots of mindfulness trace all the way back to Buddhism, although you don’t have to subscribe to any specific spirituality to partake in the practice.
 In general, mindfulness is the practice of being present.
 Mindful eating – also called intuitive eating – describes a way of eating in which you really pay attention to your food.
 You slow down, savor its flavor and texture, and really appreciate what’s on your plate and in your mouth.